 We work with many non-profit, research and education customers.
 If your needs exceed the free tier, please contact the Microsoft Translator Team at email@example.com.
 The Microsoft Translator widget for websites is available at no cost and may be worth your consideration.

 13. Do I need to renew my subscription every month?

-No, you will be automatically renewed at your current pricing tier every month until you cancel your subscription through Windows Azure Marketplace.
+No, you will be automatically renewed at your current pricing tier every month until you cancel or change your subscription through Windows Azure Marketplace.

 14. Can I upgrade anytime?

 Yes, you can upgrade in the middle of a subscription month but you will lose any remaining character balance you have when you change your subscription.
 To upgrade, sign-in to Windows Azure Marketplace and select the 'My Account' tab.
 The select 'My Data' and it will display your data subscriptions.
 Click on the 'Microsoft Translator' logo in that page to change your subscription.
 This will give you a new full subscription month's worth of credit.
 At that time, you will also pay in advance for a new subscription month at the new pricing tier.